oceanprotocol-archive/OEPs/10/README.md

 Ocean's on-chain access control SHOULD provide the following responsibilities:

-- Verifiable on-chain Access control.
+- Verifiable On-Chain Access Control.
 - Accountability (bad actors abusing the system)
 - Ease of integration and backward compatibility with existing authentication frameworks
-- Unlinkability and anonymity of users's transaction
+- Unlinkability and anonymity of users' transaction
-- Expose on-chain/off-chain interfaces for access control
+- Expose on & off-chain interfaces for access control

 ## Introduction

-In this section, we are going to list the most key technologies that will be used as building blocks in order to develop on-chain based access control for ocean.
+In this section, we list key technologies that will be used as building blocks in order to develop on-chain based access control for ocean.
 You can skip this introductory part if you already familiar with [Json Web Token](#json-web-token), [Json Resource Descriptor](#json-resource-descriptor), and [OAuth 2.0 Flow](#oauth-2.0-flow).